dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/SimulatorDemo.md

 Furthermore, drag and drop 5 UIButton objects and place them on top, named them from the left to right as "EnterVirtualStickControl", "ExitVirtualStickControl", "Start Simulator", "Takeoff" and "Land".
 Make sure they are place inside a UIView object as subviews.
 Next, drag and drop a UILabel and place it under the 5 UIButton objects, named it as "Simulator State".

-Lastly, place two UIImageView objects inside a UIView (Label it as "VirtualStick Left") as subviews, and set their images as "stick\_base.png" and "stick\_normal.png", which you can get them from the Github sample project.
+Lastly, place two UIImageView objects inside a UIView (Label it as "VirtualStick Left") as subviews, and set their images as "stick\_base.png" and "stick\_normal.png", which you can get them from the tutorial's Github sample project.
 Now, the left joystick's UI has setuped.
 Similiarly, let's make the right joystick's UI in the same way.

-For more detail configurations of storyboard, please check the Github sample project.
+For more detail configurations of storyboard, please check the tutorial's Github sample project.
 If everything goes well, you should see the following screenshot:

 ![](../images/tutorials-and-samples/iOS/SimulatorDemo/simulatorStoryboard.png)